mailpile/kettlingar/README.md

 ## Configuration

-Each `RPCKitten` subclass contains a `Configuration` class which defines a set of capitalized constants in all-caps.
+Each `RPCKitten` subclass contains a `Configuration` class which defines a set of constants in all-caps.
 This defines
 a) the names of the microservice configuration variables and
 b) their default values.